Alzheimer’s and Cognitive Assessments: Monitoring Mental Function

 In conclusion, despite the ongoing challenges in conducting assessments, thorough examination through case studies emphasizes the importance and effectiveness of cognitive assessments in managing Alzheimer’s disease.

-This understanding serves as a valuable tool for those committed to improving the quality of life for individuals affected by this debilitating disorder.
+This understanding serves as a valuable tool for those committed to improving the for individuals affected by this debilitating disorder.

 Conclusion